OWASP/www-policy/operational/covid-restrictions.md

 OWASP strongly recommends that all event organizers, volunteers, and participants are fully vaccinated against COVID-19 to protect against severe illness or death.

 As a global organization, we understand that obtaining vaccination may not be possible at this time.
-However, we encourage everyone to get vaccinated as soon as they are eligible.
+However, we encourage everyone to get vaccinated as soon as they can or are eligible.

 ## Expense Approval criteria